Salesforce Testing Tutorial for Beginners

 Best Practice for Salesforce Testing

-• Run tests as real user profiles.
+• Run tests as real user profiles and permission sets.

 Roles and Responsibilities of a Salesforce Tester

-SalesForce Test Automation Tools
+Salesforce Test Automation Tools

 Below, I have listed the widely used Salesforce testing tools that I recommend.